For SellersIndustry Guide

 How to Prepare a Business in this Industry for Sale

-Preparing a marketing or digital agency for sale is a strategic process that can significantly impact the final transaction value and terms.
+Preparing a marketing or digital agency for sale is a strategic process that significantly impacts the final transaction value and terms.
 It requires a proactive approach, often beginning 12-24 months before going to market.
-The goal is to enhance value drivers, mitigate red flags, and present a compelling, de-risked opportunity to potential buyers [4]:
+The goal is to enhance value drivers, mitigate red flags, and present a compelling, de-risked opportunity to potential buyers:

 1. Financial Clean-Up and Audit: Engage a reputable accounting firm to conduct a thorough financial review or audit.
 Ensure all financial statements (P&L, Balance Sheet, Cash Flow) are accurate, consistent, and well-organized.
 Clearly separate personal and business expenses.
 Prepare detailed breakdowns of revenue by client, service line, and contract type.
 This transparency builds trust and streamlines due diligence.